 - As blood glucose levels reach their peak, the pancreas reduces the production of insulin.

-- About 2 to 4 hours after a meal both blood glucose and insulin are at low levels, with insulin being slightly higher than before the meal.
+- About 2 to 4 hours after a meal both blood glucose and insulin are at normal levels, with insulin being slightly higher than before the meal.
 When talking with your provider the blood glucose levels before another meal (eg after breakfast but just before lunch) are then referred to as pre-prandial blood glucose concentrations.
 The term fasting blood glucose usually refers only to the blood sugar early in the morning before breakfast when you have not eaten all night.

 Type 1 Diabetes

 In type 1 diabetes, the pancreas does not produce insulin.
 Onset is usually in childhood or adolescence, but can occur in adults.
 Type 1 diabetes is considered an autoimmune disorder meaning your own immune system is involved in causing the disease.

 Patients with type 1 diabetes need to take insulin.
 Dietary control in type 1 diabetes is very important and focuses on balancing food intake with insulin intake and energy expenditure from physical exertion.